AnIrishDuck/petrify/README.rst

 - Construction of many basic solids_.
 - Methods for defining advanced_ solids.
 - Combining_ multiple solids into a single complex solid.
+- Setting visual_ properties on solids to create the above logo.

 Have patience; notebooks on binder can take up to a minute to start.
 Due to a bug in pythreejs, you'll need to click "restart and run all" to see the relevant